KhanN-byte/KhanN-byte/README.md

 # Hey there! 👋

 Welcome to my GitHub profile!
 I'm Haris, a passionate Software Engineer with a keen interest in Python (web development, data statistical analysis using NumPy/Pandas, micro-services APIs), JavaScript for front-end services, and many other elements that make engineering products interesting as a whole.
-I love crafting innovative solutions to complex problems and constantly pushing the boundaries of technology.
+I take passion in crafting innovative solutions to complex problems and constantly pushing the boundaries of technology.

 ## 🔭 Current Focus